Prospective grant applicants should read through the grant program’s Request for Applications (RFA) in its entirety

 The DC Commission on the Arts and Humanities (CAH) Art Bank Program supports visual artists and art acquiring galleries by fine art from metropolitan artists to grow the Art Bank Collection.
 Artwork in the collection is owned by CAH and loaned to District Government agencies for display in public areas and offices of government buildings.

 Art Exhibition Grant (Curatorial) Program

-The Art Exhibition (Curatorial) Grant Program (AEG) provides support for the development and public presentation of visual art exhibitions by District resident curators through grant support and use of CAH’s exhibition spaces.
+The Art Exhibition (Curatorial) Grant Program (AEG) provides support for the development and public presentation of visual art exhibitions with accompanying programming by District resident curators through grant funding and use of CAH’s exhibition spaces.
 Exhibition space is both within the building lobby 200 I (Eye) Street Galleries and on CAH's virtual platform.
 If the gallery is unavailable, the exhibitions will be installed on the on-line platform only.
 Applicants must be individuals with prior curatorial experience.

 Arts and Humanities Education Project Grant Program

 The AHFP program furthers CAH's mission by encouraging progress in the arts and humanities in the District of Columbia.
 The program supports qualified individual artists and humanities practitioners.
 These individuals significantly contribute to the District of Columbia as a world class cultural capital.
 AHFP recognizes the impact of individual artists within the District of Columbia and supports the vitality that those artists bring to the local community.